ezpaarse-project/ezpaarse-logger/README.md

-ezPAARSE Logger DevTools Extension
+ezPAARSE Logger
 ===

-This chrome extension integrates into devtools.
-It captures the web traffic and analyzes it with [ezPAARSE](https://github.com/ezpaarse-project/ezpaarse).
+This chrome application captures all the web traffic from the browser and let you analyze it with [ezPAARSE](https://github.com/ezpaarse-project/ezpaarse).
 **NB:** this extension only works with the last beta version of ezPAARSE.

 Installation